This article applies to version 6.

 If your web restore is failing even though you have HTTPS configured correctly, see our web restore troubleshooting tips.

-HTTPS is required to connect to storage hosted by Code42.
-When a POST HTTP request is made to the provider authority server on HTTP, it must attempt a redirect.
+HTTPS is required to connect to storage hosted by Code42 because it ensures the information sent between your administration console and Code42 is encrypted in transit.
+When a POST HTTP request is made to the authority server on HTTP, it must attempt a redirect to the more secure HTTPS.
 Since POST doesn't support redirection, the session cannot redirect and the web restore stalls.